Contest: MOCAK & Krakow Photomonth

 31.12.2019 at 23.59

-MOCAK the Museum of Contemporary art in Krakow and the Foundation for Visual Arts, the organiser of Krakow Photomonth, announce a contest for a series of artistic works on the theme of Zabłocie in the context of history and the district’s change of identity after the collapse of industrial plants.
+MOCAK the Museum of Contemporary art in Krakow and the Foundation for Visual Arts, the organiser of Krakow Photomonth, announce a contest for a series of artistic works on the theme of Zabłocie in the context of history and the area’s change of identity after the collapse of industrial plants.
 The winning works will be presented at an exhibition at MOCAK, Re Gallery, as part of Krakow Photomonth 2020.
 The opening will take place on 23 April 2020.
 The invitation is addressed to students and this year’s graduates of art colleges.
 The deadline for submitting applications is 31 December 2019.

 - To whom is this invitation addressed?